ivanspasov99/go-rss-reader/README.md

 ```

 ## `meta` Package
-Package `meta` provides a function `ParseFeedAsJSON` to parse multiple RSS feeds, store them in a `JSON` file and print them on the screen.
+Package `meta` provides a way to parse multiple RSS feeds, store them in a `JSON` file and print them on the screen.
 It exports the following function:

 ```go
 ParseFeedAsJSON(urls []string, filepath string, parse RSSParse) error